Take a stand to ensure full access to specialty drugs

 ARxC was proud to attend the 2012 Latino Health Summit.
 The event served as an opportunity for ARxC to engage with other community leaders to address the health and wellness needs of the Latino/Hispanic populations in the US.

 As a participant at the event, ARxC exchanged ideas with health care advocates, academic scholars, government officials, and other experts in Latino health.
-Health topics addressed at the event included cancer, cardiovascular disease, diabetes,
+Health topics addressed at the event included cancer, cardiovascular disease, diabetes, maternal and child health, and behavioral health.

 Dr. Karen Andes, Assistant Professor of Global Health at Emory University's Rollins School of Public Health, presented on the 2012 Georgia Latino Health Report, a comprehensive report that synthesizes data on the health status and outcomes of Georgia Hispanics, at the event.
 The report highlights alarming disparities in health and access to health care endured by Hispanic populations in Georgia.